Skip to content

 Two people are running and walking along a concrete pathway in a park.
 Trees, a grassy area, picnic benches, and a group of three people are standing in the background.

-Figure 260.
-People running and walking through Pan Pacific Park.
+People run and walk through Pan Pacific Park.

 How Do We Get There?

-The strategies and priorities in the PNA should serve as a framework for decision making.
+RAP will use the strategies and priorities in the PNA as a framework for decision making.

 THE PNA IS A ROADMAP

-When making decisions or responding to the Los Angeles community or to elected or appointed officials, the PNA serves as the reference point for decision making.
+When making decisions or responding to the Los Angeles community or to elected or appointed officials, the PNA serves as a critical reference point.
 Because the assessment is an integral tool for the Department, it should also be central to training for existing and new employees.

-The Park Needs Assessment sets forth an ambitious strategy for the growth of the system that is driven by community voices.
-These goals are the product of rigorous community conversations, multiple surveys, in-depth analysis, and agency and partner visioning.
-Going forward, the City should use the plan as a tool to assist in decision making as it relates to investment strategies and resource allocation to ensure barriers to participation are removed and create a more equitable system.
+The Park Needs Assessment sets forth an ambitious strategy for growing the park system in a way that is driven by community voices.
+The PNA is the product of rigorous community conversations, multiple surveys, in-depth analysis, and agency and partner visioning.
+Going forward, the City should use the PNA as a tool to assist in decision making as it relates to investment strategies and resource allocation to ensure barriers to participation are removed and create a more equitable system.

 The PNA should serve as a unifying document that helps align the needs of the community with the priorities and actions of the City in order to continue to grow an inclusive, loved, and connected recreation and parks system.